 The POSH Act 2013 covers all women employees, including permanent, temporary, and contractual workers, as well as interns.
 The Act aims to provide protection and prevent sexual harassment in all sectors, whether public or private.

-What are the responsibilities of employers under the POSH Act 2013?
+.
+What are the responsibilities of employers under the

-- Establishing an Internal Complaints Committee (ICC) to address complaints of sexual harassment.
+- An Internal Complaints Committee (ICC) to deal specifically with sexual harassment cases.

-- Formulating and implementing a policy against sexual harassment.
+- Formulating and implementing a policy on sexual harassment.

-- Taking appropriate action against the accused, if found guilty.
+- Taking suitable action against the accused if found guilty.

 How can employees report incidents of sexual harassment?

-Employees can report incidents of sexual harassment by following the reporting mechanism outlined in the organization's anti-sexual harassment policy.
-This may involve submitting a written complaint to the ICC or designated authority.
+Employees can report incidents of sexual harassment by adhering to the reporting mechanism that is described in the anti-sexual harassment policy.
+This may include writing to the ICC or the appropriate authority with a complaint.

 If an employee witnesses sexual harassment happening to a colleague, it is important to support the victim and encourage them to report the incident.
 They can also provide witness statements, if required, to assist in the investigation process.